STAFF & LEADERSHIP

 Rebecca Rueda

-Her strong commitment to community engagement is evident through her multiple leadership positions in Tarrant County.
-Rebecca actively participates in organizations such as the Hispanic Women's Network of Texas and Steer Fort Worth.
-Additionally, she serves on the boards for the Fort Worth Chapter of the Texas Association for the Education of Young Children and the Hispanic Wellness Coalition.
-She is a proud alumna of Leadership Fort Worth and Leadership ISD.
+Beyond her role at ELA, Rebecca is a trusted advocate in the region’s civic and nonprofit landscape.
+She actively contributes to organizations such as the Hispanic Women's Network of Texas and Steer Fort Worth, and serve on the boards of the Fort Worth Chapter of the Texas Association for the Education of Young Children and the Hispanic Wellness Coalition.
+A proud alumna of Leadership Fort Worth and Leadership ISD, she brings both grassroots insights and system-level strategy to every space she enters.

 A native Tejana with Mexican-American roots, Rebecca was the first in her family to earn a bachelor's degree from the University of Texas at Arlington.
-In her leisure time, she loves to travel, bake, and mentor young girls.
+She finds joy in travel, baking, and mentoring young girls—always guided by a belief that leadership begins with love, and change beings with connection.

 -